Trading Method for a Falling Market: Short Selling Stocks

 Some brokers provide risk management tools that traders may use to manage losses.
 As an example, on IQ Option, if a losing CFD position reaches -50%, it will automatically close.

-Short selling with CFDs may offer interesting opportunities but also high risks, especially when using leverage.
+Short selling stocks may offer interesting opportunities but also high risks, especially when using leverage.
 It may significantly increase the profits, but it also makes the trades riskier and might lead to bigger losses.
 So make sure to assess the margin and leverage rates before pushing the “Sell” button in the traderoom.

 Bottom Line

 Short selling may provide a chance to trade on a falling market.
-When short selling with CFDs, this approach may offer interesting trading opportunities and potentially higher returns.
+When short selling stocks with CFDs, this approach may offer interesting trading opportunities and potentially higher returns.
 However, it carries several risks too, so every trader should consider them to make an informed decision.
 Risk management tools, such as Stop-Loss and Take-Profit, might be useful to manage potential losses.

 What should you learn next?
 Turn the wheel to find out!